PeterWinzell/GDP-melco/report/report.md

 T.B.A
 # Demo applications

-The real power and benefits with the VIS specification is shown when you start writing applications - any application framework that are able to speak wss[[]]() and is given the right to access will be able to interface the server.
+The real power and benefits with the VIS specification is shown when you start writing applications - any application framework that are able to speak wss[[7]](https://tools.ietf.org/html/rfc6455) and is given the right to access will be able to interface the server.
 This application can reside in the head unit , but it can also be running in a smart phone, tablet or somewhere in the cloud.
 There is actually no limitations.
 The issue here is of course if we are able to expose the vehicle signals in a secure and reliable way.
 The security measures that needs to be addressed here are not - apart from wss protocol and token auth - in scope for the w3C specification.
 This is something that needs to be adressed by each OEM or implementor.

 Demo examples : T.B.A (iPhone client, JAva application , Qt applicaton, Javascript/HTML application)